andrenq/java_apps/README.md

  Access the README file on `/jdbc_sql_ddl` and follow it to create the hplussport database and necessary tables.
 ![image](https://drive.google.com/uc?export=view&id=1DvVW11_Hclm7Yhe90woBky0K2UUbrpk3)

-  The java program is divided into nine files:
+  JDBC java app is divided into nine files:
  1. `JDBCExecutor` contains the main method, and executes all commands.
  2. `/util/DataAccessObject` is the DAO interface
  3. `/util/DataTransferObject` is the DTO interface
  4. `DatabaseConnectionManager` handles the connection to the Postgres database using JDBC
- 5. `Customer`
+ 5. `Customer` implements the customer class
- 6. `CustomerDAO`
+ 6. `CustomerDAO`handles the
  7. `OrderLine`
  8. `Order`
  9. `OrderDAO`